Here's Why Firefighters Are Wrapping Sequoia Trees In Aluminum Blankets

 The extraordinary steps are being taken to protect the trees, Wallace added, because of the intense dry conditions in the forest.

-Sprinklers were also used "pretty much non-stop" to protect the museum and other buildings near General Sherman, Wallace said on Sunday.
+Sprinklers were also used "pretty much nonstop" to protect the museum and other buildings near General Sherman, Wallace said.

 Access has also been key.
 In the area of the Giant Forest, firefighters were able to use walking paths to combat the nearing blaze.
 And with large trees falling across highways, timber cutters have been sent to clear roads and maintain vital access for firefighters.